 Physical integration concerns living here in a residential area.
-The neighbors are non-disabled people.
+The neighbours are people without disabilities.

 Functional integration

 In functional integration, a subdivision can be made between passive functional integration and active functional integration.

 The passive form of functional integration concerns the use of facilities available in society, including shops, medical facilities etc.